signalfx/gdi-specification/specification/templates/CONTRIBUTING.md

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.
+As our repositories, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

 ## Licensing

-See the [LICENSE](LICENSE) file for our project's licensing.
+See the [LICENSE](LICENSE) file for our repository's licensing.
 We will ask you to confirm the licensing of your contribution.

 We may ask you to sign a [Contributor License Agreement